cov-lineages/llama/README.md

   --outdir OUTDIR
                         Output directory.
-Default: current working directory --datadir DATADIR     Local directory that contains the data files --index-column INDEX_COLUMN
+Default: current working directory --datadir DATADIR     Local directory that contains the data files --outgroup OUTGROUP Optional outgroup sequence to root local subtrees.
+                        Default an anonymised sequence that is at the base of the global SARS-CoV-2 phylogeny.
+  --index-column INDEX_COLUMN
                         Input csv column to match in database.
 Default: name --search-field SEARCH_FIELD